 People who engage in such type of things such as coding and programming are mostly introverts, and it becomes a skill that should be included in your resume when applying for a job that requires introverts

-Skydiving, mountain climbing, deep-sea diving, racing mountain bikes and a host of other extreme sport display your courage and shows how adventurous you are.
-It is a skill that most hiring manager will consider when looking for someone to occupy a leadership position.
+Skydiving, mountain climbing, deep-sea diving, racing mountain bikes, and a host of other extreme sport display your courage and shows how adventurous you are.
+It is a skill that most hiring managers will consider when looking for someone to occupy a leadership position.

 people that are fond of the kitchen and always curious to prepare a special delicacy then make sure you include cooking on your resume.
-If your job description falls in the line of cooking such applying for a job in a restaurant, nutritionist or food technologist.
+If your job description falls in the line of cooking such as applying for a job in a restaurant, nutritionist, or food technologist.

-Banking and capitalism are business that will require your special skill in gambling.
+Banking and capitalism are businesses that will require your special skill in gambling.
 It is time for you to gamble smartly and with pleasure.